concord-consortium/lara/docs/embeddable-interactive-filtering.md

 ### Single page special cases

 In single page rendering the labbooks are shown below their interactive.
 This labbook rendering is done by the interactive partial.
 If the interactive is not visible then the labbook will not be rendered.

 ## Activity Progress

 LARA shows activity progress in completion ribbons on the sequence table of contents.
-The progess is also shown in some admin info reports.
+The progress is also shown in some admin info reports.

 The progress is based on `Run#num_answered_reportable_items` / `Run#num_reportable_items`.